DanilaBerezin/Shroom-Ventures/README.md

 19) ~~Make makefile configurable and not dependent on my setup~~

 ## Build instructions
 Currently, I support building on MSYS2 with the mingw64 environment on Windows, and natively on linux.
-This project does depend on **Raylib** which is a beautiful project and you should please take a moment to [check them out](https://github.com/raysan5/raylib/).
+This project does depend on **Raylib** which provides most of the graphics and sound APIs I use for this game.
+Their work is amazing and I'd recomment taking the time to [check them out](https://github.com/raysan5/raylib/).
 Before building Shroom Ventures from source, follow the instructions on Raylibs github repo to build and install the Raylib library on your system.

 I am trying to make the project build as flexible as possible while maintaining stable defaults.
-Check out `config.mk` to see how you can configure the build and checkout `makefile` to see what the available make targets are.
+Read `config.mk` to see how you can configure the build and read `makefile` to see what the available make targets are.

 ### Building For Linux
-To build on linux first install the raylib dependency as mentioned earlier, then you can simply do:
+To build on linux first install raylib through your system pacakge manager.
+If you choose to install raylib from source or if your system package manager installs raylib in a location other than "/usr/local", then you should modify the `RAYLIB_INSTALL` path to the appropriate path for your raylib installation in `config.mk`.
+After installing raylib and configuring `config.mk` appropriately, you can simply do:

     make release

 ### Building For Windows
 Building for Windows is only supported by using MSYS2's mingw64 environment.
-Please also take some time to [check them out](https://github.com/msys2/).
+Once again, a really awesome project and I would highly recommend [checking them out](https://github.com/msys2/).

-To build on Windows you first have to install raylib following the installation instructions on their github.
-The recommendation is to use `pacman` to install the raylib package that's already been packaged to the MSYS2 repos.
+To build on Windows you first have to install Raylib following the installation instructions for installing on MSYS on Raylib's github.
 After installing raylib you have two options: either pass `PLATFORM` argument to make and set it equal to `MSYS` like so:

     make release PLATFORM=MSYS